-- Choose EMBED CODE if you want to embed code in order to report on transactions to LiveEngage (recommended) or choose EXTRACT DATA if you just want to extract the data from the page.
+- Choose EMBED CODE if you want to embed code to report on transactions to the Conversational Cloud (recommended) or choose EXTRACT DATA if you just want to extract the data from the page.

-Now, LiveEngage will measure success based on the users who performed a transaction, and allow you to see the monetary value that each campaign is driving.
+The Conversational Cloud will measure success based on the users who performed a transaction and allow you to see the monetary value that each campaign is driving.
 Read more about this in Engagement Attributes.

 2. Service activity complete